nocodb/nocodb/packages/noco-docs/content/en/developer-resources/AccessingAPIs.md

 ---
-title: 'APIs Access'
+title: 'How to access APIs ?'
-description: 'APIs Access'
+description: 'How to access APIs ?'
-position: 14
+position: 100
-category: 'Setup and Usages'
+category: 'Developer Resources'
-menuTitle: 'APIs Access'
+menuTitle: 'How to access APIs ?'
 ---

 ## REST APIs